Nexedi/jio/docs/sphinx/source/metadata.rst

 * **"creator"**, :js:`{"creator": "Tristan Cavelier"}, {"creator": ["Tristan Cavelier", "Sven Franck"]}`

-  an entity primarily responsible for making the content of the resource.
+  an entity primarily responsible for creating the content of the resource.
   Examples of a Creator include a person, an organization, or a service.
   Typically the name of the Creator should be used to indicate the entity.